 - Architects created an airy and bright building that emerges from its natural surroundings.
 Wood is used structurally and as a practical element, incorporated into acoustic panels.

 The Delbrook Community Recreation Centre is three levels of public recreational, cultural, and mixed-use space that provides the community with weight rooms, six-lane pool, gymnasium and sports courts, as well as multi-purpose and arts rooms.
 The architects incorporated the site’s natural beauty into the design, creating a complex that appears to emerge from its surroundings.
 A salmon stream running through a forested area with walking trails and sports fields provides the backdrop to the building.

-The main public spaces in Delbrook Community Recreation Centre were used to showcase the wood and maximize the visual impact.
-Double-height Douglas fir glulaminated timber (glulam) columns and beams frame the large public corridor, which is flanked by windows that allow daylight in.
+Wood features prominently in the community centre’s public spaces, to maximize visual impact.
+Double-height Douglas-fir glulam columns and beams frame the large public corridor—or spine—which is flanked by windows that bring in daylight.
 The glulam beams support Douglas fir glulam timber planks used for the long spans.
-The wood planks sit on top of the beams and columns, where they can be visible when visitors first walk in.
+The wood planks sit on top of the beams and columns, forming an immediate impression for visitors.

 Because sustainability was a key goal, designers incorporated regional wood materials throughout their design choices.
 Wood also fit with the community’s budget, schedule and design expectations.
 Wood was used as one of the primary structural materials, a hybrid frame made of heavy glulam timber, concrete and steel.
 As well, designers were able to achieve relatively long spans in a shallow depth with wood, easing the coordination of mechanical and electrical utilities within restricted spaces.